We Welcome Your Application to Join Us!

-A beautiful coast, a famous bridge, a great four weeks.
+A beautiful coast, a famous bridge, a great three weeks.

 Biking point-to-point, as we do on the Pacific Coast, lends a wonderful simplicity, a clear focus to the trip.
 “What are we doing today?”
 Riding south.
 “Where are we going?”
 San Francisco.
 “What’s our goal?”
 The Golden Gate Bridge.

 The riding is challenging, but not overly so.
-You have to work hard (you’re going all the way to San Francisco!), but there’s a wide range of terrain, frequent stops (for rest, and water, and snacks and lunch) and a group of like-minded peers who will cheer you on and on and on.
-And when you cross into California, you’ll take a break from the bikes to raft the Klamath River for two days (which is really, really fun).
+You have to work hard (you’re going all the way to San Francisco!), but there’s a wide range of terrain, frequent stops (for rest and water and snacks and lunch) and a group of like-minded peers who will cheer you on and on and on.
+And when you cross into California, you’ll take a break from the bikes to kayak on the tranquil waters of Noyo Bay.

 Day 1: Trip Start